Miguel Glatzer, Ph.D.

 - PSC 393 Modern Portugal: History, Economics and Political Development.
 A summer study abroad course taught in Lisbon at ISEG-UTL through University of Massachusetts-Dartmouth

 - “The Rise and Fall of Tax Progessivity in Portugal,” in Jeremy Leaman, ed., The Political Economy of Taxation.
 Berghahn.
-Forthcoming.
+2013.

 - “Welfare State Growth in the Portuguese Second Republic: Social Spending and its Challenges,” in Antonio Costa-Pinto and Richard Herr, eds., The Portuguese Republic at a Hundred.
 University of California Press.
-Forthcoming.
+2013.

 - “Rigidity and Flexibility: Patterns of Labour Market Policy Change in Portugal and Spain, 1981-96.”
 South European Society and Politics, Vol. 4, No. 3, Winter 1999.
 Reprinted in Nancy Bermeo, ed., Unemployment in Southern Europe: Coping with the Consequences.
 Frank Cass.
 Portland, OR.
 2000.